Artwork by Ira Joel Haber

-It suddenly dawned on the old man that he, his daughter, and the baby were the only Muslims on the bus.
+It suddenly dawned on the old man: he, his daughter, and the baby were the only Muslims on the bus.
 The others were mostly Hindus, some of who were pure vegetarian, too, and the rest, a small minority compared to the Hindus, were Christians.
 The Mullah looked away and tried to busy himself with the baby and its mother.
 But the nimbus of sudden suspicion and hostility grew thick behind his back.
 Whispers rose higher and higher like the waves of the sea in high tide, marooning the little Muslim family in their corner of the bus.
 Sardarji concentrated on the road ahead, and Patwari sat on his seat counting his coins.
 The houses on the sides of the road grew sparser as they sped away from Dhanbad.

 An hour later, the bus limped to a stop, one of its tires punctured.
 Sardarji cursed.
 Changing a bus-tire in the middle of a dusty road is a time-consuming affair.
 Patwari got down to take out the spare.
 The passengers, who had begun to nod off, became suddenly fully awake and hostile again.
 They frowned at the trio as if they were to blame for the puncture.
 Many of the passengers decided to stretch their limbs on the dusty footpaths flanking the road, and the old man urged his daughter to stretch her limbs, too, as the baby had started to grow listless in the hot bus.
 She obeyed, only to walk straight into the arms of trouble.

 A few dilapidated buildings, long abandoned by their original owners, hugged the edge of the road.
 Hijras lived here, plying their trade for truckers who preferred more exotic fare over the women who serviced them by the highways.
-It was from here that the Hijras made their regular forays into the town and back, hitching rides on buses and trucks several times in a day.
+From here the Hijras made their regular forays into the town and back, hitching rides on buses and trucks several times in a day.
 The young woman was unfortunate in that two of the Hijras who emerged from the buildings happened to be the same ones who had heckled her and her father at the tea shop earlier in the day.
 Strengthened by their brothers—or sisters as they would have preferred it—they were now more than ready to lay siege.

 "Alright Mian Saab.
 Now let's see how you wriggle out of this without paying," said the one who lisped.
 And immediately a chorus followed.
 The Mullah tried to bundle his daughter back onto the bus, but she was too petrified to move.
 One of the Hijras snatched the baby from her arms and examined it.
-The mother let out a wail of terror that was immediately echoed by her baby.
+The mother let out a wail of terror immediately echoed by her baby.
 The bus passengers stood shocked and silent by this display of aggression towards a zenana and her baby.